 Remote Learning Permissions During Pandemic: With many schools around the country closed, and more closing daily, Macmillan wants to support teachers, librarians and parents as they work to keep their students and children engaged with reading and learning via virtual classrooms and other forms of remote learning.
-During this emergency and when schools are closed, MCPG has no objection to: (1) teachers and librarians live streaming or posting videos reading MCPG children’s books to their students, provided it is done on a noncommercial basis and (2) authors live streaming or posting videos reading their children’s books, provided it is done on a noncommercial basis.
+During this emergency and when schools are closed (through December 31, 2020), MCPG has no objection to: (1) teachers and librarians live streaming or posting videos reading MCPG children’s books to their students, provided it is done on a noncommercial basis and (2) authors live streaming or posting videos reading their children’s books, provided it is done on a noncommercial basis.

 McGraw Hill is providing providing free training and support for our McGraw Hill Connect and ALEKS digital learning platforms and has helped thousands of instructors and students in recent weeks who need to move to an online format.

 McGraw Hill recognizes that transitioning to remote learning situations for K-12 schools can be complicated as well.
 Remote learning support for K-12 schools, educators, and parents can be found here.
 Product walkthroughs, free resources, and videos are available here: https://www.mheonline.com/COVID19.

 McGraw Hill provides support outside of the U.S., where many teams in affected countries have been working hard to support schools and colleges for weeks.

 Epigeum, part of Oxford University Press, has made its courses on Teaching Online and Blended Learning freely available until the end of May in order to help those tackling distance learning for the first time.
 For more information, please visit here.